Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    This class implements a square-wave signal injection for low-speed operation according to [#Kim2012]_.
 Cross-saturation errors are compensated for using flux maps [#You2018]_.
+A related adjustable-frequency method is presented in [#Yu2022]_.
-If the inertia of the mechanical system is provided, the speed is estimated using the speed observer based on the mechanical model [#Kim2003]_, otherwise the phase-locked loop is used.
+   If the inertia of the mechanical system is provided, the speed is estimated using the speed observer based on the mechanical model [#Kim2003]_, otherwise the phase- locked loop is used.

    :param par: Machine model parameters.
    :type par: SynchronousMachinePars | SaturatedSynchronousMachinePars